 Until recently you were only allowed to cycle around the Inner Circle and Outer Circle, which you had to share with a lot of fast-moving traffic.

 Following a pilot scheme and extensive public consultation, the Royal Parks continued an experiment to allow cyclists to use the Broad Walk between the Outer Circle, near the entrance to London Zoo, and Chester Road.
-Although there is currently little prospect of continuing the route northwards across St Mark's Bridge, the Royal Parks are looking at an extension southwards towards the Marylebone Road.
-This is likely to be across the grassed area known as Marylebone Green rather than through the formal Avenue Gardens.
+Unfortunately there is currently little prospect of continuing the route northwards across St Mark's Bridge.

 The Hub sports centre in Regent's Park now has cycle parking stands outside.
 You are not currently allowed to cycle there, but we are seeking to persuade the Royal Parks to allow this.